TITLE Coordinator, Networking

 16. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief Information Officer.
+17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Networking and Telecommunications.

-18. Contributes to the overall success of the Computer Services Department by performing all other duties and responsibilities as assigned by the Chief Information Officer.
+18. Contributes to the overall success of the Networking and Telecommunications Department by performing all other duties and responsibilities as assigned by the Director of Networking and Telecommunications.

-The Coordinator of Networking Services is supervised by the Chief Information Officer and supervises the networking staff.
+The Coordinator, Networking is supervised by the Director of Networking and Telecommunications and supervises the networking staff.
 Job functions are routinely handled independently with a limited amount of supervision.

 OFFICE OF HUMAN RESOURCES